-Once again, we’re hearing a lot about “bulletproof” film for windows.
-In theory these low-cost aftermarket plastic treatments give existing tempered glass windows the ability to stop speeding bullets.
+Once again, we’re hearing a lot about security film for windows.
 Schools are especially interested in these films, which are often advertised as a viable DIY bullet-proofing solution for facilities with tight budgets.
 However, while window security film can be part of a comprehensive plan to harden your building security, it does not provide meaningful ballistic protection.

 In the past, we have not found any security film products that verifiably performed as described.
 (In contrast, UL-rated bullet-resistant components and systems are always tested under rigorous and reproducible conditions by an established NRTL.)

 But times change.
 So we contacted Brad Campbell, founder and CEO of Campbell Window Film.
 Brad draws on over two decades of experience with all sorts of window films, and in recent years has been hailed as the “Security Expert to the Stars.”

 We asked Brad: “Have security films improved so much in the last five years that they can now offer some level of meaningful bullet resistance?”